mariel-rs/mariel-rs.github.io/content/blogs/21082022_jellyfish.md

 ## Final thoughts
 It's been only a day with 22.04.1, so I haven't found much as of now.
 So far, it feels faster and more stable.
-The upgrade was quite smooth and I am pleased that I don't have to fix major issues because of messy upgrades.
+The upgrade was quite smooth, and I am pleased that I don't have to fix major issues because of messy upgrades.
 Python, Java, git, Hugo and all my development environment tools are working as expected.
 It's as if I have only rebooted the machine.

 I'll update this entry with the latest surprises I unveil :smirk: